bricker/vivial/README.md

 For the fastest setup, built-in configuration, debug scripts, and more, it is recommended to use VSCode for development in this repository.

-To get started, open `.vscode/eave.code-workspace` in VSCode.
+To get started, open EAVE_HOME (this directory) in VSCode.

 ## Running apps

-Each app has a VSCode launch configuration, which you can use from the "Run and Debug" pane in VSCode.
+This VSCode workspace defines launch configurations for each app, which you can use from the "Run and Debug" pane in VSCode.

 ### Running the proxy